‘VOLTSWAGEN’ - Volkswagen Golf GTE Independent New Review (Ref:267/12114)

 Driving Experience

+As before with the GTE, drive is via a 6-speed DSG dual clutch auto gearbox and there's sprightly performance - 62mph from rest now takes 6.6s en route to 143mph.
+The all-electric top speed is 80mph.
+The PHEV system's operation is much as before.
 When the battery is sufficiently charged, the GTE always starts in its all-electric E-MODE, switching to the alternative 'Hybrid' mode only if the energy capacity of the battery drops below a certain level or the vehicle's speed rises above 80mph.
 As before, the driver has the option to 'save' battery charge for urban driving later in any trip.
-But what's different this time round is the way that once you've entered in a navigation destination, the battery manager (using so-called 'Predictive Hybrid Control') can predictively take into account road and topographical GPS data to ensure the most efficient use of the available driving range.
-A new driving dynamics control system known as the 'Vehicle Dynamics manager' also debuts with this MK2 model.
-This controls the XDS torque vectoring system and the optional DCC adaptive chassis control adjustable dampers to achieve a greater perceived difference between the feel of the car in its comfort and more sportily-orientated drive settings.
+Once you've entered in a navigation destination, the battery manager (using so-called 'Predictive Hybrid Control') can predictively take into account road and topographical GPS data to ensure the most efficient use of the available driving range.

 Design and Build

-Inside, as on the outside, the Golf GTE features blue highlights where the GTI has red.
-This includes the interior of the central spoke of the steering wheel and the seams and edging of the upholstery and trim.
-Volkswagen's so-called 'Innovision Cockpit' comes as standard, a fusion of the brand's 10.25-inch 'Digital Cockpit' instrument binnacle screen and the company's 10-inch 'Discover Pro' centre-dash navigation infotainment display.
-Also standard is a background lighting system which bathes the cabin in a spectrum of 30 configurable colours.
 Otherwise, things are much as with any other Golf, so you get great build quality and decent space for two adults on the rear bench.
-But boot space falls from the 380-litre total you get with an ordinary Golf to 272-litres because of the positioning of the PHEV system's bateries under the cargo area floor.
+But boot space falls from the 380-litre total you get with an ordinary Golf to 272-litres because of the positioning of the PHEV system's batteries under the cargo area floor.

 Market and Model